 About Bone Grafting

 Read about the types of one graft materials available to you and why one may be recommended over another for your oral surgery procedure.
-Call our Encino office for assistance if you have questions: Encino CA Oral Surgery Office Phone Number 818-990-5500.
+Call our Encino office for assistance if you have questions: Encino Oral Surgery Office Phone Number 818-990-5500.

 Autogenous Bone Grafts: